christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 TEST(FooTest, InvokesBarCorrectly) {
   MyMock mock;
-  // Class MockFunction<F> has exactly one mock method.
+  // Class MockFunction<F> has exactly one mock target.
 It is named
   // Call() and has type F.
   MockFunction<void(string check_point_name)> check;
   {